A $p$-adic Simpson correspondence for smooth proper rigid varieties: Introduction

-The name ``$p$-adic Simpson correspondence'' for \Cref{t:main-thm} alludes to the famous non-abelian Hodge correspondence in complex geometry due to Corlette and Simpson \cite{SimpsonCorrespondence}.
+from \Cref{t:main-thm}.
+This allows us to generalise the question posed in \cite[\S5]{Faltings_SimpsonI}:\restoregeometry \begin{Question} How can we characterise the essential image of $\mathcal S_{\mathbb X,\Exp}$? \end{Question} The name ``$p$-adic Simpson correspondence'' for \Cref{t:main-thm} alludes to the famous non-abelian Hodge correspondence in complex geometry due to Corlette and Simpson \cite{SimpsonCorrespondence}.
 For a smooth \textit{projective} variety $Y$ over $\C$ with a base-point $y\in Y(\C)$, this is an equivalence of categories from representations of the topological fundamental group $\pi_1(Y,y)$ on finite dimensional \mbox{$\C$-vector} spaces to the category of semistable Higgs bundles on $Y$ with vanishing rational Chern classes.
 The functor $\mathcal S_{\mathbb X,\Exp}$ is a very close analogue of this functor.

 \Cref{q:image-of-reps} is therefore another main question about the $p$-adic Simpson correspondence.
-One can hope that for smooth \textit{projective} varieties over $K=\C_p$, the completion of $\overline{\Q}_p$, the essential image of $\mathcal S_{\mathbb X,\Exp}$ is given by semistable Higgs bundles with vanishing rational Chern classes, as over $\C$.
-For line bundles, this is proved in \cite[Thm.~1.1]{heuer-geometric-Simpson-Pic}, where it is however also shown that for proper $X$ or for larger $K$, one in general needs stronger assumptions.
+It has been widely expected for some time that in Faltings' setting of curves over $K=\C_p$, the completion of $\overline{\Q}_p$, the essential image of $\mathcal S_{\mathbb X,\Exp}$ is given by semistable Higgs bundles of degree $0$ as over $\C$ (the degree being the only non-trivial Chern class for vector bundles on curves).
+However, a recent preprint of Andreatta \cite{andreatta2024padic} shows that even for curves these conditions are in general not strong enough to describe the essential image.
+Cases in which the answer to \Cref{q:image-of-reps} is well-understood include line bundles, where it is proved in \cite[Thm.~1.1]{heuer-geometric-Simpson-Pic} that for \textit{projective} $X$ over $\C_p$, the essential image of $\mathcal S_{\mathbb X,\Exp}$ is given by Higgs line bundles with vanishing rational Chern classes.
+But already for line bundles on general proper $X$, or for larger fields $K$, it is shown that one in general needs stronger assumptions.
+In summary, these known cases indicate that \Cref{q:image-of-reps} is quite hard, and it currently seems wide open.